somenath203/Clustering-News-Unsupervised-Machine-Learning/README.md

 # Clustering-News-Unsupervised-Machine-Learning

-This is a machine learning project which uses unsupervised machine learning algorithms such as k-means, k-medoids and agglomerative hierarchical clustering to group news articles into clusters based on their respective types.
+This is a machine learning project which uses unsupervised machine learning algorithms such as k-means, k-medoids and agglomerative hierarchical clustering to group news articles into clusters based on their respective characteristics.

 ### Link to deployed API of the machine learning model:
 https://fake-news-pred.onrender.com/